JROChub/power_house/docs/book_of_power.md

 48. Document any mixture of dims within a proof bundle.
 49. Keep transcripts in chronological order by proof generation date.
 50. If transcripts from multiple proofs share ledger file, ensure they remain separated by blank lines.
-51. The crate uses ascii text precisely so you can audit in plain editors.
+51. The crate uses ASCII text precisely so you can audit in plain editors.
 52. Resist any request to encode transcripts in binary without justification.
 53. Provide training on reading transcripts to all on-call engineers.
 54. Without comprehension, verifying anchors becomes guesswork.